pantheon-systems/documentation/source/_docs/site-billing.md

 ---
 title: Billing in the Site Dashboard
-description: Learn how to add a new payment method, stop billing an existing credit card, and how to transfer ownership within the Billing tab of the Settings tool in the Site Dashboard.
+description: Add a new credit card, remove the current card or transfer billing to a new site owner within the Billing tab of the Settings tool in the Site Dashboard.
 tags: [billing]
 categories: []
 ---
-The Billing tab within the Settings tool of a Site Dashboard is where you can transfer site ownership, add a new card to your User Account, and update the payment method associated with the site.

 ## Access Site Billing
 1. Go to the Site Dashboard and select **<span class="glyphicons glyphicons-cogwheel"></span> Settings**.
 2. Click the **Billing** tab.

 ### Roles & Permissions
-The permission to transfer ownership or update payment method is granted only to the role of **Site Owners** at the site-level.
+The permission to transfer ownership or update payment method is granted only to the role of **Site Owner**.
 You can see who is assigned the role of Site Owner by clicking **<span class="glyphicons glyphicons-group"></span> Team** in the Site Dashboard.
 Other roles do not have access to billing as described on this page.

 <div class="alert alert-info">
 <h4 class="info">Note</h4>